I. Salaries and Allowances

 3. Method of Payment

-- Teachers will be paid their annual salary in 26 equal installments as per the Collective Agreement.
+- Members will be paid their annual salary in 26 equal installments as per the Collective Agreement.

-- The portion of salary currently being held back by government should, at the request of the teacher, be deposited with the Newfoundland and Labrador Credit Union.
+- The portion of salary currently being held back by government should, at the request of the member, be deposited with the Newfoundland and Labrador Credit Union.

-- Government shall pay at least bank rates of interest on the portion of teachers’ salaries being held back.
+- Government shall pay at least bank rates of interest on the portion of members’ salaries being held back.

 - Part-time teachers under term contracts will be given the option to be paid according to the same method as substitute teachers, i.e. holdback will not be taken out of their cheques.
 [Dec/6-7/91]